0xProject/protocol/README.md

 ## Database

 This project uses [TypeORM](https://github.com/typeorm/typeorm).
 It makes it easier for anyone to switch out the backing database used by this project.
-By default, this project uses an [SQLite](https://sqlite.org/docs.html) database.
+By default, this project uses an [PostgreSQL](https://www.postgresql.org/) database.

-Because we want to support both Javascript and Typescript codebases, we don't use `TypeORM`'s [decorators](https://github.com/typeorm/typeorm/blob/master/docs/decorator-reference.md) (since they don't transpile nicely into readable Javascript).
-TypeORM shines with decorators however, so you might want to use them if you're going to be working in Typescript.

 ## Deployment